-If the HIPERLAN0 approach is chosen, then the coexistence requirements should be much more extensive than those of the U-NII rules in the US.
-For example, a channelization scheme consistent with the bandwidth and frequency assignments developed via the cooperative effort of IEEE 802.11, ETSI BRAN and Japan MMAC should be adopted as a regulatory requirement. some restrictions on the use of all future wideband spectrum to exclude low data rate devices such as garage door openers, narrowband cordless phones, etc.
+If the HIPERLANO approach is chosen, then the coexistence requirements should be much more extensive than those of the U-NII rules in the US.
+For example, a channelization scheme consistent with the bandwidth and frequency assignments developed via the cooperative effort of IEEE 802.11, ETSI BRAN and Japan MMAC should be adopted as a regulatory requirement.

-The IEEE 802.11 standard for operation in the 5 GHz range is not a candidate for a HIPERLANO solution, however it is a complete interoperability standard intended for high speed, high bandwidth applications.
+The IEEE 802.11 standard for operation in the 5 GHz range is a complete interoperability standard intended for high speed, high bandwidth applications.
 It uses the common bandwidth and modulation scheme adopted by ETSI BRAN and Japan MMAC in cooperation with IEEE 802.11.
-By virtue of the channelization scheme, IEEE 802.11 systems will coexist with HIPERLAN 2 in the same location in the 5 GHz band using different channels.
+By virtue of the channelization scheme, IEEE 802.11 systems will coexist with HIPERLAN\1 and 2 in the same location in the 5 GHz band using different channels.
 The recent ERC decision makes over 17 channels available in the 5 GHz band for systems compliant with the decision and using this common bandwidth and channelization scheme.
 In locations where all three types of system operates there should be ample spectrum for achieving coexistence.
 Thus, opening up the spectrum to another international standard system with this degree of coexistence potential should promote healthy competition and will be to the ultimate advantage of all UK citizens.

-that should be allowed to operate worldwide.
-Instead of a HIPERLANO solution, iIt is the opinion and request of the IEEE 802.11 committee that systems in the 5 GHz bands operating in accordance with the IEEE 802.11 standard should be an integral part of the UK's RLAN plans.
+It is the opinion and request of the IEEE 802.11 committee that systems in the 5 GHz bands operating in accordance with the IEEE 802.11 standard should be an integral part of the UK's RLAN plans.

-The following are the responses of IEEE 802.11 to questions Q1 through Q5 are which are taken eopied directly out of your inquiryfrom the Consultation asking Document for IEEE 802 input:
+The following are the responses of IEEE 802.11 to questions Q1 through Q5 are which are taken directly from the Consultation Document: